Vyral/base-template/_posts/2019-05-28-are-solar-panels-a-wise-investment.md

 {% include youtube.html %}

 Solar panels have become a hot-button issue for homeowners in the real estate world.
 Are they a good investment?
 Will they add value to your home when the time comes to sell it?
-Today I’m joined by Matt Mieres of CMG Financial to answer these questions from a lender’s perspective. &nbsp;
+Today I’m joined by Matt Mieras of CMG Financial to answer these questions from a lender’s perspective. &nbsp;

 First, there are two main types of financing you see in our market: FHA financing and conventional financing.
 Additionally, there are two types of solar panel purchase agreements: You either buy them outright or lease them.&nbsp;